rsahani7405/HR-Dashboard/README.md

 ## HR Dashboard Project

-This project demonstrates a comprehensive **HR Dashboard** created in **Power BI**, using data transformed from CSV format and various advanced techniques to visualize key HR metrics.
+This project showcases an interactive **HR Dashboard** built using **Power BI** to analyze key employee metrics, such as distribution, performance, and attrition.
+The dataset was initially in **CSV format**, and I applied various transformations and calculations to derive meaningful insights.

 ### Key Features:
-1. **Data Transformation:**
-   - The original data was in **CSV format**, which required transformation and cleaning in **Power Query** to prepare it for analysis.

-2. **Conditional Columns:**
+- **Data Transformation:** Imported and cleaned the CSV data using **Power Query**.
+This included correcting column inconsistencies and formatting issues to prepare the data for analysis.

-   - Created **conditional columns** based on business logic, such as identifying employees due for promotion, performance ratings, and more.
+- **Conditional Columns:** Created conditional columns to classify employees based on promotion eligibility and performance ratings, helping to quickly identify high and low performers.

-3. **Bins for Age:**
-   - Used the **binning technique** to group employees by age ranges, enabling easier analysis of demographics across the organization.

-4. **Measures Table:**
-   - All key metrics and KPIs were calculated as **measures** in DAX and organized into a **separate table** to streamline the management and updating of metrics.
+- **Dedicated Measures Table:** All key metrics (e.g., Total Employees, Attrition Rate, etc.) were calculated using **DAX** formulas and organized into a **separate measures table** for easier management.

 ### Dashboard Overview: